shakacode/react_on_rails/README.md

 Your support keeps this project going!

 (Want to become a contributor?
+We're hiring!
 Want to join a 100% remote-first team?
 [Contact us](mailto:contact@shakacode.com) for a Slack room invite and let us know that you want to contribute.)

 # Community
 Please [Subscribe](https://app.mailerlite.com/webforms/landing/l1d9x5) to keep in touch with Justin Gordon and [ShakaCode](http://www.shakacode.com/).
 I intend to send a monthly summary including announcements of new releases of React on Rails and of our latest [blog articles](https://blog.shakacode.com) and tutorials.
 Subscribers will also have access to **exclusive content**, including tips and examples.